 Challah is basically the nutritional equivalent of cake, so it is hard to consider challah healthy, especially at the start of our meal.
 So how do you keep you keep your challah from stuffing you?
-Make your own and stuff it with dates (dates are high in several vitamins and minerals and fiber) or buy the delicious kosher Challah from Winn-Dixie, the trick is to stick to a sensible slice.
+Make your own and stuff it with dates (dates are high in several vitamins and minerals and fiber) the trick is to stick to a sensible slice.

 I like to start with a few healthy spreads on the table, I try and pick ones with lots of vegetables, like my favorite Matbucha which is like a Middle Eastern salsa spread.
 I also can’t get enough of this Zucchini Butter that you can enjoy with or without the bread and the Dukkah.

 Serve a hearty, yet low calorie soup filled with vegetables.
 It is officially fall when Rosh Hashanah begins, so a warm comforting soup with the flavors of fall is always welcome.
 It is also a great way to feel satisfied and full without adding too many extra calories.

 This yummy chicken dish smells so good the neighbors are always asking for leftovers.
 It can be prepared ahead of time and reheats remarkably well, despite the fact that it uses chicken breast which can dry out easily.
 You can also mix-in chicken thighs for the dark meat fans at your table.
 Any leftovers make the most delicious chicken salad or sandwich wraps.

 This family favorite adds colorful roasted vegetables to brighten up an otherwise dull side so you get lots of veggies and less carbs.